On a smoothness characterization for good moduli spaces: Basic facts about pure representations

 \begin{lemma} If $V$ is a representation of a reductive group $H$, and $f : G \to H$ is a surjection, then $V$ is pure when considered as an $H$-representation if and only if $V$ is pure when considered as a $G$-representation. \end{lemma} \begin{proof} Since $f$ is surjective, $Hv = f(G)v$, which is $Gv$ by definition of the $G$-action.
 So all the orbits of the actions are the same, and hence their purity is the same. \end{proof}

 In the event that $G$ is a simple Lie group which is not simply connected, it has a universal covering $G' \to G$ with finite kernel $K$.
 There is a one-to-one correspondence between $G$-representations and $G'$-representations which are trivial when viewed as a $K$-representations.
-By Lemma \ref{l:pureextension}, we have \begin{corollary} To prove Conjecture \ref{conj:nicely-pure} for all simple Lie groups, it suffices to prove it for the exceptional groups and the groups $\SL_n, \Sp_{2n}, \Spin_n$ for all $n$. \end{corollary}
+By Lemma \ref{l:pureextension}, we have \begin{corollary} To prove Theorem \ref{thm:simple} for all simple Lie groups, it suffices to prove it for the exceptional groups and the groups $\SL_n, \Sp_{2n}, \Spin_n$ for all $n$. \end{corollary}

-\begin{lemma} If $G$ has no non-trivial characters then any pure representation is cnpure. \end{lemma} \begin{proof} Since $G$ is connected, every component of $V^{\sss}$ is $G$-invariant.
+\begin{lemma} Let be $G$ a reductive group with no non-trivial characters.
+If $V$ is stable representation for which $V^{\sss}$ is pure of codimension-one, then $V$ is coprincipal.
+In particular, every pure representation of $G$ is coprincipal. \end{lemma} \begin{proof} Since $G$ is connected, every component of $V^{\sss}$ is $G$-invariant.
 Thus, the equation $f \in K[V]$ of the component must be an eigenfunction for the action of $G$ on $K[V]$; that is, $g\cdot f = \lambda(g) f$ for all $g \in G$.
 Since $G$ has no non-trivial characters, $f$ must in fact be invariant.
 Hence the image of $V(f)$ is the Cartier divisor defined by $f$ in $\spec K[V]^G$. \end{proof}

 \begin{lemma} If $\rho, \rho'$ are representations of $G$ on a vector space $V$, and there exists an automorphism $f$ of $G$ exchanging $\rho$ and $\rho'$, then $\rho$ is pure (resp.~cofree) if and only if $\rho'$ is pure (resp.~cofree). \end{lemma} \begin{proof} Purity and cofreeness are both determined at the level of the image $\rho'(G) = \rho(f(G)) = \rho(G) \subseteq \GL(V)$. \end{proof}